SrVinyOFC/Video-Cleaner/README.md

 ---

-## 🧑‍💻 Autor
+## 🧑‍💻 Author

-Desenvolvido por **Vinícius**, técnico e programador especializado em automação e sistemas de análise de arquivos.
+Developed by **Vinícius**, a technician and programmer specialized in automation and file analysis systems.

 ---

-## 🪪 Licença
+## 🪪 License

-Este projeto é de uso livre para fins pessoais e educacionais.
+This project is free for personal and educational use.